 We’ll consider your request and get back to you in 10 working days.

 We use SiteImprove to continuously check accessibility compliance for all content on all pages of our www.northlincs.gov.uk website.
 The site is re-tested every five calendar days.

 - our main website platform, available at www.northlincs.gov.uk.

 - all associated plugins that we use to enhance page content across the site.
 For example, the general layout of pages in how they look and are laid out, navigation menus, breadcrumbs, job listings and sliders.

-The www.northlincs.gov.uk website was rated as 93.8 per cent compliant by SiteImprove on 14 January 2020.
+The www.northlincs.gov.uk website is rated as 97.9 per cent compliant by SiteImprove.
 This rating may fluctuate.
 We aim to be above 90 per cent compliant at all times, and above the industry average of 78 per cent.

 SiteImprove highlights issues that cause reductions in compliance.
 We aim to fix these within 10 working days wherever possible.
 Any exceptions are noted within other sections of this Access Statement.